 Talking to a doctor is also useful, especially if the numbness is ongoing.
 While numbness is associated with some very dangerous diseases, there are some physical causes of numbness, there are some causes that are 100% harmless, and others that may not be physically related.

 Anxiety and Physical Numbness

-Numbness may occur on any part of your body.
-But it's most common on the extremities.
-Most numbness complains with anxiety are related to the:
+Numbness may occur anywhere in the body.
+But it's most common at the extremities.
+Most numbness complaints with anxiety are related to the:

 …with some people complaining of a numb face or a numb scalp.
 There are reports of numbness in other areas of the body as well, although numbness rarely occurs on the stomach.
 Remember, for some people it can be a complete numbness.
 For others, it may be that tingling feeling that some people get when their extremities "fall asleep."